kareraisu/rasti.js/readme.md

 ### Templating

 **[template]**
 Binds a template to a container.
-It's value must be the name of a defined template (a key in the 'template' property of the rasti config object).
+It's value must be the name of a defined template (a key in the {template} config property).
 Each time the template is executed, it's output is rendered inside the container.

 **[render]**
-Defines an element as a trigger for a given template.
+Defines an element as a trigger for a template.
 It's value must be the name of a defined template.
 When the element is clicked, the template is rendered.

 **[fx]**
 Applies a visual effect to an element or container.
 It's value must be the name of a defined fx.
 When the element is rendered, the visual effect is displayed.